-CRWR321 Playwriting III (3 credits)
+CRWR321/PERF321 Playwriting III (3 credits)

 This course is an advanced workshop for students concentrating on playwriting.
-(Prerequisite: CRWR221, Pre or Corequisite ENGL102)
+(Prerequisite: CRWR221 or PERF221, Pre or Co-requisite ENGL102) (Cross-listed with PERF321)

 CRWR331 Fiction Writing III (3 credits)

 This course will focus on the effective manipulation of the elements of literary fiction (character, setting, plot, point of view, imagery) to achieve a deliberate effect, honing craft, and refining work in revision.
 (Prerequisite: CRWR231)